 Where is the romance?

-This Valentine's day, we ponder about the relative scarcity of romance films in Tamil cinema these days
+We ponder about the relative scarcity of romance films in Tamil cinema these days

 We have seen innumerable love stories on screen over the years, but in recent times, the romance tracks, much like the comedy tracks of yore, are being thought of as extensions to be tacked on to a film, often not essential to the plot.
 Trying to give the heroine something to do and finding a way to include the mandatory duet, seems to be the agenda.
 Rarely do we see full-fledged romantic films anymore, exceptions aside.